-The land is divided into approximately three equal parts.
+The land is divided into approximately three parts.
 The Presbytery and its adjoining garden on the bank of the Thame east of the church.
 The church is west-east aligned with, externally on the west wall a statue of St Birinus.

-Embracing the church to the North, East and West is a cemetery.
+To the North, East and West is a cemetery.
 Under the East Window is an area for the burial of those cremated.